Papua New Guinea: Official and widely spoken languages

 The Role of Language in Schools and Public Services

 In this country, education systems must adapt to a multilingual population.
 Schools often use English as the medium of instruction, but many students speak indigenous languages at home.
-This creates challenges in learning and communication16.
+This creates challenges in learning and communication.

 Connecting Communities Through Multilingual Communication

 Language is more than a tool for communication; it builds social bonds.
 In this region, community initiatives often focus on overcoming language barriers.
-For example, local leaders use Tok Pisin to unite people from different backgrounds16.
+For example, local leaders use Tok Pisin to unite people from different backgrounds.

 Efforts to preserve indigenous languages also play a vital role.
 As highlighted in this study, maintaining linguistic heritage is crucial for cultural identity and traditional knowledge.